Kannan-Marimuthu/ReplatformingWorkshop/README.md

 cf restage movie-fun
 ````
 - Refresh the movie list page in your browser.
 What do you notice?
-- The movie list page is now blank because we are using an in-memory [H2 database](http://www.h2database.com/).
+- The movie list page is now blank because we are using an in-memory [HSQL database](http://hsqldb.org//).
 - To persist our data we will bind our app to a [MySQL database](https://www.mysql.com/).

 # 5 - Create a MySQL DB binding and re-stage the "Movie Fun" App